maestro-server/webdocs/docs/developer/architecture/server_app.rst

 Server App
 ----------

-Server App is the main application:
+Server app is the main service; also they act as a middleware to authenticate and authorize users, connect to the database and connect onto other services.

 - Authentication and authorization
 - Validate and create entities (crud ops)